Destinations · The Salon

 Belcanto (2 Michelin stars) — Chef José Avillez, the city’s most celebrated dining room, modern Portuguese.

-Cervejaria Liberdade (not Michelin, but excellent) — fish and seafood, the casual-serious version of Portuguese food.
+Cervejaria Liberdade (not Michelin, but excellent) — Fish and seafood, the casual-serious version of Portuguese food.

 Dinner at 9 p.m.
 Wine.
 The meal is the evening’s primary event.